Why should your company adopt a Zero Trust security strategy?

 Zero Trust through the company's digital assets

-The Zero Trust approach must span the entire digital environment and function as an integrated security philosophy from start to finish.
+The Zero Trust approach must extend throughout the digital environment and function as an integrated security philosophy from start to finish.
 The following diagram shows how to implement this methodology:

 This system, through continuous risk assessment and a real-time security policy validation engine at its core, offers protection through signal analysis and threat intelligence, ensuring that identities are verified and authenticated and that devices be safe before granting access to data, applications, infrastructure and networks.
 In addition, visibility, analysis, automation, and remediation are applied continuously and comprehensively.

 Now that we know how this methodology works, we are going to go into detail in each of the areas to protect: